zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 for which is collected by Perfmon datasource plugin and zenpython debug logs shows `'The WS-Management service cannot complete the operation within the time specified in OperationTimeout'` message, `zWinRMLongRunningCommandOperationTimeout` property value can be increased.
 This property is applicable only for Perfmon datasource.

+If you see an event and log messages containing: `'Perfmon command(s) did not start: Connection Aborted!
+Reason: WinRM port <port_number> on <host_ip_address> is not available!'` on the devices that do not have connectivity issues, you should increase the value of `'zWinRMPortCheckTimeout'`.
+Keep increasing the value of this zProperty until events and errors will be visible only for the devices with real connectivity issues.
+Note: This problem could also affect other Windows ZP datasources and strongly depends on the Zenoss Infrastructure scale.

 ### Troubleshooting MSSQL Modeling/Monitoring